zuozhenggh/learning-library/data-management-library/odi/odi-web-adb/odi-web-adb-dataflow/odi-web-adb-dataflow.md

 ## **STEP 5**: Add a Schema

-1. Click the menu to the right of your new ODISOURCE connection and select **Add Schema**.
+1. Click the 3-dot ellipsis menu button to the right of your new ODISOURCE connection and select **Add Schema**.

     ![](./images/click-add-schema.png " ")